lib3rtas/Library-SWA/README.md

 #### Data Repositories

-The data repository switching.
-Different data sources can be selected in *spring/../BookConfiguration.java*
+The data repository switching which took quite a while to implement.
+Different data sources can be selected in *spring/../BookConfiguration.java* with the Qualifier "list" or "h2"
 ```
 IBookService bookService(@Qualifier("h2") IBookRepository bookRepository)